DHIT/CoffeeMusic/README.md

-# CoffeeMusic
+# Hawk
-The CoffeeMusic project of the DH Information Technology
+The Hawk project of the DH Information Technology

-See our wiki, for more details: https://github.com/DHIT/CoffeeMusic/wiki
+See our wiki, for more details: https://github.com/DHIT/Hawk/wiki